tystr/tystr.github.io/index.md

 ---
 layout: default
 ---
-<h1 class="center">VP / Director of Engineering</h1>
+<h1 class="center">Head of Engineering</h1>

 # Summary
 <hr style="margin: 0 0 1rem 0">
-I am an accomplished technology leader experienced in leading teams and taking products from ideation to execution while focusing on profitability and growth.
-I am passionate about technology and code quality with expertise in software architecture and scale.
+I am an accomplished, data-focused, and strategic technology leader experienced in taking products from ideation to execution.
+I have successfully built and scaled products and teams in high-growth, fast-paced startup environments while focusing on profitability and growth.

 # Skills
 <hr style="margin: 0 0 1rem 0">